top of page

 Simple criteria for a musictheatre composition involve determining whether: i) the music in the work has an identifiable function or role which can be heard as a commentary or independent statement; 2) the work relies on the music for its existence; or 3) the experience and 'meaningfulness' of the work would be different without the music?
 While conventionally based operas and musicals, as mentioned above, are also examples of musictheatre with the reliance on some type of narrative, potential instances of a musictheatre may or may not involve the singing voice or narrative.
 The success of a work, if to be considered as a site for a musictheatre, depends on intention; awareness of all the relevant parameters; context; and an understanding of the many roles music and sound can have.

 The history of opera as a form of musictheatre has always undergone renewal and innovation.
 It is for this reason that Calculated Risks Opera Productions was formed.
 The works presented below by Calculated Risks Opera Productions are some examples of musictheatre from 1990 to 2002.
-These works freely mix operatic forms, the musical, cabaret, experimental performance, popular song with various theatrical forms, movement, installation, narrative and non narrative techniques, ritual, or anything else that might be considered relevant.
+These works freely mix operatic forms, singing styles, the musical, cabaret, experimental performance, popular song with various theatrical forms, movement, installation, narrative and non narrative techniques, ritual, or anything else that might be considered relevant.

 Finally, beyond the repertoire of certain operas and musicals that are performed by various companies internationally, there can be found an endless number of new and existing works exploring, to name a few: intermediality, new collaborative processes, technological innovation, contemporary social political and cultural issues, the word in space, new music vocabularies, hybridity, contemporary culture, or the performing body in space.
 Musictheatre (including opera and the musical) is well and truly a "work in progress".